gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 his hair before thumping the little door drum.
 "Enter," a deep voice said.

-"Oh..."
-Erileine gasped.
-They were in the Grand Hall---the *Grand Hall*.
+"Oh…" Erileine gasped.
+They were in the Grand Hall–the *Grand Hall*.
 One entire wall was a single enormous window.
 Below it, the Hardeck dropped vertically to the steep cliff that formed the mountain's leading edge.
 The great window curved slightly, so if you stood close to its center and looked straight ahead, you saw nothing except sky.

 Paintings from all over Cherne covered the room's rear wall.
-Delicate yet indestructible ruins from the time of the Pilots, the sun rising over a glacier in Anuvatik, tigers and courtiers in mirrored masks listening to music on board a palace barge in Thind...
-None of them showed Gandan, Mau Ngapcha, or anywhere else the mountain flew over.
+Delicate yet indestructible ruins from the time of the Pilots, the sun rising over a glacier in Anuvatik, tigers and courtiers in mirrored masks listening to music on board a palace barge in Thind… None of them showed Gandan, Mau Ngapcha, or anywhere else the mountain flew over.
 Generations of captains had collected pictures of scenes they never thought to see out their front window.